 The National Committee on Accreditation (NCA) works with individuals who received their credentials outside of Canada or in a Canadian Civil Law program to assess their legal education and professional experience for accreditation to go through the Common Law bar admission process in Canada.

-The NCA evaluates to the same standard across Canada, with the exclusion of Quebec.
-You can qualify to enter any Canadian common law jurisdiction law society's bar admissions program by going through just one process.
+The NCA evaluates to the same standard across Canada, excluding Quebec.
+You can qualify to enter any Canadian Common Law jurisdiction Law Society's bar admissions program by going through just one process.
 To do this you must either have a Canadian Civil Law degree or a Common Law legal qualification from another country.

-If you are thinking of completing a law degree overseas you should understand the process of becoming a Canadian lawyer and accrediting a foreign law degree when you return to Canada, before you go abroad.
-The NCA process is just one step between graduation and taking the bar exams, so make sure to speak to one of our SI-UK consultants to learn more.
+If you are thinking of completing a law degree overseas you should understand the process of becoming a Canadian lawyer and accrediting a foreign Law degree when you return to Canada, before you go abroad.
+The NCA process is just one step between graduation and taking the bar exams, so speak to one of our SI-UK Consultants to learn more.

 Overview of the NCA Process:

 - Application for Assessment = $450 CAD

 - Send transcripts directly from your university to the NCA during the final semester of law studies, require complete transcripts

 - $400 per exam x 5-7 exams

 - No limit per sitting

 - 3-hour open-book exams (pass 50%)

 - Toronto, Winnipeg, Regina, Vancouver, Calgary and Edmonton